anaxite/tgdp-asciidoc-templates/CONTRIBUTING.md

 ## Join the community

+To join our community, you need to register for a [Welcome Wagon meeeting](https://thegooddocsproject.dev/welcome/).
+At this 30 to 40-minute orientation meeting, you’ll get:

+- A brief overview of our project’s goals and mission.
+- A bit of information about our community and reasons to consider joining.
+- An overview of our key initiatives and working groups that you might consider contributing to.
+- A chance to tell us your goals for contributing as well as your current skill/experience levels to see if we can find a working group and a good first task for you.

+After registering for this meeting, you'll get an email with a link to join our Slack workspace.
+You will be eligible to be a member of our repository after you attend a Welcome Wagon meeting.

 To become a full-fledged templateer, you’ll want to join our communication channels so that you can talk to us:

-- **Slack** - Our [Slack workspace](https://thegooddocs.slack.com/) is one of the primary means of communicating with members of our project.
-After joining our workspace, join the `#welcome` channel to introduce yourself to the welcoming committee.
-Consider also joining these Slack channels if you plan to work on a template:
+- **Slack** - Our Slack workspace is one of the primary means of communicating with members of our project.
+After joining our workspace, join the `#welcome` channel to introduce yourself.
+Consider also joining these Slack channels if you plan to work on a template or method project:
   - `#templates`
+  - `#ask-a-community-manager`
-  - `#welcome`
+  - `#tech-requests`
-  - One of the community-docs channels (based on your preferred time zone and meeting times)
 - **Working groups** - Our project is organized into several different working groups that meet on a regular basis to work on the project’s key initiatives.
 One of the best ways to get started with our project is to join and meet with one of our working groups.
 See [The Good Docs Project Working Groups](https://thegooddocsproject.dev/working-group/) for a list of our current active groups.
 NOTE: If you plan to contribute to our project by writing templates, you will be required to join one of the template working groups.
 - **Weekly meetings** - The project leaders hold weekly meetings to discuss project-level decisions.
 Feel free to join one of these meetings to introduce yourself to the project leaders and discover next steps for getting involved in the project.
 See the [community calendar](https://thegooddocsproject.dev/community/#calendar) for meeting times.